What is an Extended Enterprise LMS?

 A Learning Management System (LMS) is a software application for the administration, delivery, tracking and reporting of online eLearning programs.
 Organizations use LMSs to deliver onboarding training, compliance training and professional development to their internal employees and staff.

 Extended Enterprise learning is targeted at non-employees such as external distribution partners, sales representatives, franchises and customers who use your products and services.
-The goal is to educate and empower your external learners with training programs specific to your products and services, such as service technicians that need to be certified to work with your products
+The goal is to educate and empower your external learners with training programs specific to your products and services, such as service technicians that need to be certified to work with your products.

 An Extended Enterprise LMS has the ability to reach both internal and external learners through the same platform and deliver specialized learning paths based on their relationship with your company while allowing you to administer a single LMS, maintain a single content catalog and run reports across all learners.

-This article will provide a brief overview of Extended Enterprise Learning Management and highlight a few use cases.
+This article will provide a brief overview of our Extended Enterprise Learning Management System and highlight a few use cases.
 For further information on this topic, please download our free whitepaper: Extended Enterprise LMS: Extend your Training to External Learners.

 Extended Enterprise Use Cases

 Extended enterprise learning management systems help engage learning communities outside the walls of your organization.
 What that engagement looks like will vary with each LMS learner type.
 The following examples will highlight some of the use cases and benefits.

 Providing a training portal for customers offers several opportunities to benefit both customer and business.
 Pre-sales training will give prospects a deeper appreciation for your product.
 New customer onboarding will simplify the customer’s initial experience setting up and using the product while reducing the amount of live training which might be required.
 The training portal can also serve as a support asset which will provide information to the customer when they need it while reducing the number of support tickets by your support team.
 Learning Roles can automatically assign appropriate training to customers based on where they are in the customer lifecycle.